Roy Green: Regular season

+Playoffs

 Personal life

 Green married his wife, Sharon, before the 1980 NFL season.
 Ottis Anderson and Theotis Brown served as groomsmen and his brother, Leotis, was best man.

+After retirement, he worked as part of the Arizona Cardinals broadcast team.

 Since retiring from the NFL, Green has shifted his focus to helping improve the health of current and former professional athletes through promoting sleep apnea awareness across the country.
 He has teamed up with dental icon, David Gergen, and a company called Pro Player Health Alliance to hold free public awareness events in local communities all over the nation.
-After joining the cause of Pro Player Health Alliance and using his extensive number of connections to players, he has helped get over 150 former players successfully treated for sleep apnea.
+After joining the cause of Pro Player Health Alliance and using his extensive number of connections to players, as of 2016, he has helped get over 1,600 former players successfully treated for sleep apnea.

 In 2012, Green was diagnosed with kidney disease due to the long-term use of anti-inflammatories during his playing career in the NFL.
 Following a year of dialysis three days a week, his daughters, Miyosha, 30, and Candace, 26, both offered to donate a kidney to their father.
 Both daughters were matches, but Miyosha was chosen to donate.
-Green had successful surgery on Nov.
-14 at the Mayo Clinic.
+Green had successful surgery on November 14 at the Mayo Clinic.
+He was one of eight named plaintiffs in a class action suit against the league alleging reckless distribution of narcotic painkillers that went on for nearly a decade.